 I am self-taught and feel free when I am at the wheel.
 I can forget about my disability and be 'me' again.

-I decorate my pieces with the aid of a magnifier, using brush-on glazes, but am experimenting with making my own glazes with the help of Alice my studio technician.
-My decorative techniques are a bit pot luck , but always fun to do.
+I decorate my pieces with the aid of a magnifier, using brush-on glazes, but I am experimenting with making my own glazes with the help of Alice my studio technician.
+My decorative techniques are a bit pot luck, but always relaxing and fun to do.

 Everything is handmade, which means every piece is unique, perhaps a little wonky at times , but all are imperfectly perfect!